 In a pleasantly libertine Europe, where young strangers can just nod at one another by the beach and strike up plans for the evening, a painfully withdrawn young woman holds out for a rare chance at meaningful chemistry.
 The film is almost documentary-like, both in its offhand dialogue and supporting characters and in its relentless scrutiny of our heroine, who's resolutely herself.
 A triumph for Rohmer.

 I tend to recommend this movie to every girl I want to sleep with to appear sensible and stuff.
 My success rate is 5 out of 7, in percentage that is 71.428571%.
-Stats do not lie so we have 7.14/10 which we will divide by two and get a 3.57/5 ~ 4 stars
+Stats do not lie so 7.14/10.0 divided by two means this gets a solid 3.57/5 ~ not bad, 4 stars

 rare are films that can make such irritating and boring characters and conversations so engaging. it goes on and on about pretty much the same, just repeating it through different vacations, but with surroundings looking pretty much the same as her emotional state doesn´t change. and her delusions about being open and willing to communicate are same interesting as she gives no real effort in trying to understand